 - In certain areas of the world (eg Australia), some of the ticks produce a toxin which causes paralysis which may be fatal.

-- Very occasionally where there are a large numbers of ticks attached to a cat, blood loss may be severe enough to cause anaemia.
+- Very occasionally where there are a large numbers of ticks attached to a small dog or cat, blood loss may be severe enough to cause anaemia.

 Many of the diseases mentioned above may be difficult and expensive to treat.
 For these reasons, if there is any risk, it is very important to use tick control and prevention.